The top 6 use cases for a data fabric architecture 6 key components of a successful data strategy

 These are the data modeling approaches used most widely over the years, including several that have largely been supplanted by newer techniques.

-1. Hierarchical data modeling
+Hierarchical data modeling

-2. Network data modeling
+Network data modeling

-3. Relational data modeling
+Relational data modeling

-4. Entity-relationship data modeling
+Entity relationship data modeling

-A variation of the relational model that can also be used with other types of databases, entity-relationship (ER) models visually map entities, their attributes and the relationships between different entities.
+A variation of the relational model that can also be used with other types of databases, ER models visually map entities, their attributes and the relationships between different entities.
 For example, the attributes of an employee data entity could include last name, first name, years employed and other relevant data.
 ER models provide an efficient approach for data capture and update processes, making them particularly suitable for transaction processing applications.

-This is an entity-relationship data model created from Microsoft's AdventureWorks sample database.
+This is an entity relationship data model created from Microsoft's AdventureWorks sample database.

-5. Dimensional data modeling
+Dimensional data modeling

-Sample dimensional data model
+an example of a dimensional data model diagram

 This dimensional data model was built from Microsoft's AdventureWorks sample database.

-6. Object-oriented data modeling
+Object-oriented data modeling

 As object-oriented programming advanced in the 1990s and software vendors developed object databases, object-oriented data modeling also emerged.
 The object-oriented approach is similar to the ER method in how it represents data, attributes and relationships, but it abstracts entities into objects.
 Different objects that have the same attributes and behaviors can be grouped into classes, and new classes can inherit the attributes and behaviors of existing ones.
 But object databases remain a niche technology for particular applications, which has limited the use of object-oriented modeling.

-7. Graph data modeling
+Graph data modeling

 The graph data model is a more modern offshoot of network and hierarchical models.
 Typically paired with graph databases, it's often used to describe data sets that contain complex relationships.
 For example, graph data modeling is a popular approach in social networks, recommendation engines and fraud detection applications.
 Property graph data models are a common type -- in them, nodes that represent data entities and document their properties are connected by relationships, also known as edges or links, that define how different nodes are related to one another.